What data does Atlan store with the Microsoft Teams integration?

 This FAQ answers common security and data privacy questions about the Microsoft Teams integration with Atlan, including what data is stored, what remains in Teams, and how the integration architecture ensures security.

-What does the Microsoft Teams integration do?
+Microsoft Teams integration overview

 The Atlan Assistant app is installed at the team (channel) scope in Microsoft Teams to enable sharing Atlan assets, expanding Atlan links with context, and receiving event-driven notifications (glossary updates, announcements, workflows, playbooks) without leaving Teams.
 Configuration is performed by an Atlan admin, who connects the tenant and specifies which Teams channels are allowed to receive notifications.
 The Marketplace app supports standard channels only (not private or shared channels).